 If your roof is worn out and you are looking for the best asphalt shingle for your home, you have come to the right place.

-With all the different asphalt shingles out here, if you are like most homeowners, your not really sure which one is best for you.
+With all the different asphalt shingles out here, if you're like most homeowners, you're not sure which one will be best for you.

-We get it, here at RoofCrafters Roofingour family has been helping homeowners just like you in South Carolina, Georgia and Florida choose the best asphalt shingle for their homes.
-For nearly 3 decades, we have helped our clients by educating them so that they are able to make the best roof investment decision for their family.
+RoofCrafters Roofing has been helping residents in South Carolina, Georgia and Florida choose the best asphalt shingles.
+For 3 decades we've helped homeowners by educating them on the shingles that are available.
+So that they're able to make a well-informed roof investment decision for their family.

-In this article we will go over the 4 different types of asphalt shingles available and hopefully by the end of this article you will be able to make a well informed decision on “Which asphalt shingle is best for my home?”
+In this article, we'll go over the 4 different types of asphalt shingles.
+And hopefully, by the end of this article, you'll be able to make a well-informed decision on “Which asphalt shingle is best for my home?”

 The 4 types of asphalt shingles